virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 ### setNodeCount

-Add/remove nodes grouped by the same `nodeGroup` (the same node layer) according to `setNodeCount` value.
-A node selector is available by **nodeId, nodeGroup or nodeType**.
 Available for all nodes

+The *setNodeCount* action allows to add or remove nodes that are grouped according to the same *nodeGroup* (layer).
+The node selector is available by *nodeId*, *nodeGroup*, or *nodeType*.

 ``` json
 {
   "setNodeCount [nodeId, nodeGroup, nodeType]": "number"